phoenix-rtos/phoenix-rtos-doc/quickstart/armv8m33-mcxn94x-frdm.md

 ![Image](_images/mcxn947-evk.png)

-## Flashing the Phoenix-RTOS system image
+## Flashing the Feniks-RTOS system image

-Phoenix-RTOS provides a limited, yet simple and effective utility for flashing the image to the board - MCXISP.
+Feniks-RTOS provides a limited, yet simple and effective utility for flashing the image to the board - MCXISP.
 It is built along with the `armv8m33-mcxn94x-frdm` and available in the `_boot` directory.

 Usage: